linuxserver/docker-ubooquity/README.md

 * `-v /books` - Location of books.
 * `-v /comics` - Location of comics.
 * `-v /files` - Location of raw files.
+* `-e MAXMEM` - to set the maximum memory
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

 It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it ubooquity /bin/bash`.

+###MAXMEM

+The quantity of memory allocated to Ubooquity depends on the hardware your are running it on.
+If this quantity is too small, you might sometime saturate it with when performing memory intensive operations.
+That’s when you get `java.lang.OutOfMemoryError:` Java heap space errors.

+You can explicitly set the amount of memory Ubooquity is allowed to use (be careful to set a value lower than the actual physical memory of your hardware).

+If no value is set it will default to 512MB.

 ### User / Group Identifiers